apache/jackrabbit-filevault/src/site/markdown/usage.md

 : log file that contains information about the operations performed during syncing

 `.vlt-sync-filter.xml`
-: filter that is neede to configure what portions of the repository are synced.
+: filter that is needed to configure what portions of the repository are synced.

 The vault sync service can also be installed using the vlt command line tool.
 See _Vlt Integration_ below.

 ### .vlt-sync-filter.xml
 The sync filter has the format of a normal vault workspace filter.
-If the sync root lies on a vlt checkout, specifically points to a jcr_root directory of a such, then no `.vlt-sync-filter.xml` is initialized in the sync root, but the one defined by the respective vlt checkout is used. this is usually `META-INF/vault/filter.xml`.
+If the sync root lies on a vlt checkout, specifically points to a `jcr_root` directory of a such, then no `.vlt-sync-filter.xml` is initialized in the sync root, but the one defined by the respective vlt checkout is used.
+This is usually `META-INF/vault/filter.xml`.

 ### .vlt-sync-config.properties
 This config has the following default content: